-In HCI, pioneering work in simulations was driven by Card et al. [2], whose model human processor (MHP) divided the user aspect into cognitive, motor-behavioral, and perceptual components.
-They introduced GOMS (goals, operators, and methods to achieve the goals, selection of competing methods) models to predict task times based on separating tasks into elementary events and summing the expected time to complete the user task.
+In HCl, pioneering work in simulations was driven by (Card et al., 1983), whose Model Human Processor (MHP) divided the user aspect into cognitive, motor-behavioural and perceptual components.
+They introduced GOMS (Goals, Operators, Methods to achieve the goals, Selection of competing methods) models to predict task times based on separating tasks into elementary events and summing the expected time to complete the user task.

-Criticisms of the use of simulation in HCI have included their cost and complexity to develop, and their inability to adequately represent the cognitive and perceptual complexity of the human in the HCI loop, especially given the sensitivity of behavior to details of context.
+Criticisms of the use of simulation in HCI have included their cost and complexity to develop, and their inability to adequately represent the cognitive and perceptual complexity of the human in the HCI loop, especially given the sensitivity of behaviour to details of context.
 Other critiques have included the perceived failure of models to capture the physical and social context of interaction.
 In contrast, we argue that investing in simulation models will actually save expenses and time, by streamlining the development process.

-SIMULATION FOR THEORY FORMATION
+3 SIMULATION FOR THEORY-FORMATION

 Simulation helps push theory forward by virtue of the fact that it demands abstraction.
-Simulation does not require the veridical replication of the movement of every molecule; rather, it must be based on appropriate abstractions that form the "units" of simulation.
-The choices of these abstractions go hand in hand with theoretical development.
-In cognitive science, for example, artificial neural networks are often considered to be simple simulations of aspects of biological neural networks.
-Other phenomena may require different theoretical commitments and radically different kinds of simulators-for example, spiking neural networks.
+Simulation does not require the veridical replication of the movement of every molecule, rather it must be based on appropriate abstractions that form the 'units' of simulation.
+The choices of these abstractions go hand-in-hand with theoretical development.
+In cognitive science, for example, artificial neural networks are often considered as simple simulations of aspects of biological neural networks.
+Other phenomena may require different theoretical commitments and radically different kinds of simulator - e.g. spiking neural networks.